 A parent should meet with a North Carolina family law attorney to review whether there is sufficient evidence to seek termination.
 A court may not simply take a parent’s word for it that there has been abuse, neglect, or abandonment.
 Instead, it will require evidence such as eyewitness testimony, medical records, and/or police reports.
-A non-custodial parent cannot simply consent to terminating their parental rights.
-A court has to conduct a hearing and find that grounds exists to terminate the non-custodial parent’s rights.
+A non-custodial parent cannot simply consent to terminate their parental rights.
+A court has to conduct a hearing and find the grounds that exist to terminate the non-custodial parent’s rights.

 The Child’s Best Interests

 Even if grounds exist for termination, a judge will not terminate parental rights unless the judge finds termination in the best interests of the child.
 This “best interest” standard is the touchstone for many legal issues involving children, and it requires that judges take a holistic view of the situation.

 If a child has been abused, then termination is usually in the child’s best interest.
 This issue is often less clear, however, if the child has been abandoned for a relatively short amount of time, since a parent could reappear.

 When parental rights are terminated, the noncustodial parent will no longer have a right to visitation or to have any say in how the child is raised.
 However, the parent will no longer be required to pay child support.
 Parents should think carefully before seeking termination.

 Often, a custodial parents wants to terminate a noncustodial parent’s rights so that their child can be adopted by a stepparent.
 However, failure by the non-custodial parent to consent to an adoption is not one of the grounds for termination.
 There are of course other reasons as well.
 Discuss your reasons for wanting rights terminated with your attorney.

 Bringing a Legal Action

 Only certain people can request that a court terminate rights.
 These people include: